 The U.S. Food and Drug Administration’s draft guidelines for over-the-counter hearing devices are expected in early 2022.
 But this harbinger of an industry sea change needn’t be cause for alarm.
 In fact, as an independent hearing care practice, you’re in a unique position to lay out a strategy that capably navigates the coming OTC disruption.

-How We Got to This Point
+How We Got Here

-Each group recommended that the FDA implement a new device category for over-the-counter wearable hearing devices for mild to moderate hearing loss.
+Each group recommended the FDA implement a new device category for over-the-counter wearable hearing devices for self-perceived mild to moderate hearing loss.
 Soon after, the bipartisan FDA Reauthorization Act of 2017 was passed, and the agency was tasked with making this recommendation a reality.

-What You Can Do Now
+What You Can Do

 What the Model Might Be

-As for custom products, one model is already in place in the world of personal sound-amplification products (PSAPs).
-These products — which are not regulated by the FDA — are for those with normal hearing who want to accentuate certain environmental sounds, as during bird-watching, for example.
+As for custom products, one model is already in place in the world of personal sound amplification products.
+PSAPs — which aren’t FDA-regulated — are for those with normal hearing who want to accentuate certain environmental sounds, as during bird-watching, for example.

-At least one PSAP currently on the market operates much like a hearing aid, and the consumer’s programming capabilities are much like an audiologist’s.
-When a Nuheara customer takes an online test, the results are reviewed by a Nuheara in-house audiologist.
-If the results warrant it, the audiologist might recommend the customer pursue a custom device from someone Nuheara contracts with.
+At least one PSAP currently on the market operates much like a hearing aid, and the consumer’s programming capabilities present much like an audiologist’s.
+When the customer takes an online test, the results are reviewed by the PSAP company’s in-house audiologist.
+If the results warrant, they might recommend the customer pursue a custom device from someone the company contracts with.